liv-ac-uk/comp122/labs/variables/README.md

 However as seen, these come with a risk, and when used in arithmetic, these rounding errors whilst initially insignificant can lead to potentially catastrophic consequences.

 Because of this reason, it is important not to use equality when testing if two floating point variables are the same.
 This will often return an unexpected result.
 Instead, you should take the absolute difference between the two values, and ensure it is less than a small reference number.
-This can be done using the Math library (more on that in the next lab).
+This can be done using the Math library (more on that later).

 `double_1 == double_2 // Returns False`